BensonZheng2016/AutoComplete-Search-Program/README.md

 # CPS305-Assignments
 "Data Structures and Algorithms" course assignments with certain data structure implementations in C.
 # Assignment-2-BinaryTree-Recursion
-"The assignment was to make a program in C which reads 2 lines from stdin.
+The assignment was to make a program in C which reads 2 lines from stdin.
 The first line read indicates how big the int array will be.
 The second line read is the int array itself (each entry seperated by a space).
 The program then looks at the array and follows all the possible paths governed by the following rule:

        From position i, the next position in the path must be either i+x, or i-x, where x is the non-negative integer stored in position i.